supnate/rekit/docs/app.md

 ## Rekit app architecture
-You can create a well configured React app by Rekit with one command line.
+You can create a React app by Rekit with one command line with no configuration needed.
 The app is designed to be scalable, testable and maintainable so that it meets the requirements of a real-world application.

 One of the key concepts of Rekit is dividing a large app into small pieces called features.
 A feature is some capability of an application.
 It's small and well decoupled, so it's easy to understand and maintain.